-In addition, we incurred realized losses on our short futures positions of \$9 million, \$36 million and \$39 million during the years ended December 31, 2016, 2015 and 2014, respectively.
-The realized losses were driven primarily by declines in interest rates during these periods, which increased the Treasury futures prices, resulting in realized losses on our short futures positions.
+The Company incurred realized losses on our short futures positions of \$4 million, \$9 million and \$36 million during the year ended December 31, 2017, 2016 and 2015, respectively.
+The realized losses were driven primarily by changes in interest rates during these periods, which increased the Treasury futures prices, resulting in realized losses on our short futures positions.
+Treasury futures are not included in our economic interest expense and economic net interest income.